Migration-related Information and Resources

 The Center for Human Rights and International Justice at Boston College is privileged to be home to the Post Deportation Human Rights Project (PDHRP), which offers a novel and multi-tiered approach to the problem of harsh and unlawful deportations from the United States.
 It is the first and only legal advocacy project in the country to systematically undertake the representation of individuals who have been deported from the United States.
 In May of 2014, the PDHRP hosted an international conference that led to the drafting of the Declaration on the Rights of Expelled and Deported Persons.

 The UNHCR states that the three durable solutions to refugee crises are voluntary repatriation, local integration, and third country resettlement.
 Voluntary repatriation occurs when refugees choose to return to their home countries following the conclusion of conflict in the region, granted that they obtain assurances of safety, dignity, and resources for reintegration.
-Unfortunately UNHCR reported that in 2013, only 414,600 refugees returned to their countries of origin, representing the 4th lowest level of returns in 25 years.
+Unfortunately UNHCR reported that in 2014, only126,800 refugees returned to their countries of origin, representing the lowest level of returns in more than 30 years.
 The second option of local integration requires refugees to integrate into their country of asylum by becoming citizens.
 However, this is often met with hesitance by countries hosting refugees due to a fear of resource scarcity.
 Individuals for whom the first two options are not available may be eligible for resettlement into a third country if they are deemed to be at risk for marginalization or are particularly vulnerable.

 Governments, NGOs and nonprofit agencies who hold interests in decreasing the number of refugees worldwide are increasingly calling on more preventative measures to address the refugee crisis.
 These measures often focus on diminishing the root causes of displacement, most notably violence and conflict.